faheemkodi/lead-engine/README.md

 ### Inspiration:

-This project was inspired by the likes of ConverKit which is a seamless system that allows lead generation, emailing and analytics.
-While nowhere near as good as it, time and effort, I believe, can make this project usable for production.
+This project was inspired by the likes of ConvertKit which is a seamless system that allows lead generation, emailing and analytics.
+This project is a prototype in development.

 _Thanks for reading!_